-Proposal to increase maternity leave for second child to maintain replacement fertility - Photo: NGUYEN HIEN
+Proposal to increase maternity leave time when giving birth to a second child to maintain replacement fertility - Photo: NGUYEN HIEN

-These are two of many policies proposed by the Ministry of Health to be included in the Population Law to maintain replacement fertility in Vietnam in the context of record low fertility.
+These are two of many policies proposed by the Ministry of Health to be included in the Population Law to maintain replacement fertility in Vietnam in the context of a record low fertility rate.

 Many people believe that the proposal of the Ministry of Health is humane, contributing to improving population quality and protecting the health of mothers and children.

-One more month, mother has more time to take care of her child
+One more month, mothers have more time to take care of their children

 Speaking to Tuoi Tre, Mr. Tran Dang Khoa - Deputy Director of the Department of Mothers and Children, Ministry of Health - expressed his agreement with increasing maternity leave for mothers after giving birth.
 "This is a practical policy for the health of mothers and children," Mr. Khoa emphasized.